Why Buy a Coffee Maker with Hot Water Dispenser?

 - TEMPERATURE CONTROL: Variable heater plate for temperature control that is adjustable – low, medium, and high settings – keep coffee at the temperature you prefer

 - 12-CUP GLASS CARAFE: Includes drip-free pour spout, knuckle guard for added protection, carafe lid, and ergonomic comfort grip black handle with matching black and stainless-steel body to perfectly pair with your kitchen appliances

 - ENJOY WITH EASE: Cuisinart’s trademarked Brew Pause feature lets you enjoy a cup of coffee before the brewing cycle has finished

 - PREMIIUM DESIGN FEATURES: Easy-to-use indicator lights let you know when water is hot and ready to dispense, and when it’s time to refill

 This 12-cup coffee maker by Cuisinart works like any traditional drip coffee maker.
 You get your glass carafe with hot warming plate, digital clock and auto on/off programmability.
 The hot water dispenser is set on the right of the machine and it operates individually with its own water reservoir and its own on/off switch.
 The hot water reservoir has a 54 oz capacity, so it’s enough for multiple uses.
 Light indicators will show you when the hot water is ready or when the reservoir is empty.

 Mr Coffee BVMC DMX85 12-Cup Coffee Maker with Hot Water Dispenser:

-- Delay Brew timer lets you brew ahead of time, so you can wake up to fresh-brewed coffee
+- Delay Brew timer sets brew time ahead so you can wake up to fresh-brewed coffee

-- Brew Strength Selector pumps up a stronger flavor if you like a bolder taste
+- Brew Strength Selector pumps up a stronger flavor if you like it bold tasting

 Mr Coffee’s coffee maker also has two separate sides, one for coffee brewing and another for hot water.